CodeCafeLab/SCSE-web-page/FIX_404_ERROR.md

 Once backend is running and Nginx is configured:
 1. ✅ Frontend will call `/api/payment/create-session`
-2. ✅ Nginx will proxy to `http://localhost:5000/api/payment/create-session`
+2. ✅ Nginx will proxy to `http://localhost:5002/api/payment/create-session`
-3. ✅ Backend will create Cashfree order
+3. ✅ The endpoint will respond with HTTP 501 until the PhonePe integration is ready
-4. ✅ Payment will redirect to Cashfree checkout
+4. ✅ When PhonePe APIs are connected, this path will return an order reference instead of a 404